-Our Western Washington branch of Compass Key serves Olympia, Tacoma, Renton, Seattle, Bellevue, Everett, Oak Harbor, Bellingham, and all surrounding areas
+Our Western Washington branch of Compass Key serves Olympia, Tacoma, Renton, Seattle, Bellevue, Everett, Mount Vernon, Bellingham, and surrounding areas.

 Joey Iversen, KPA-CTP, CBATI, UW-ABB, TAGteach Faculty

 With over 19+ years experience training and showing both dogs and horses, Joey Iversen has worked with all breeds of dogs and their owners.
 She has taught seminars around the world, including China, Taiwan, Australia, Denmark, Tokyo, Sweden, France, Switzerland and Canada.
 She is an excellent speaker and a conscientious trainer.

 Her calm, patient manner makes it easy for people and dogs to understand and learn from her.
 Joey is a graduate of the Karen Pryor Academy for Animal Training and Behavior and is also certified as TAGteach Faculty.
 Joey has reinforced her knowledge by attending hundreds of seminars, training sessions, and workshops given by internationally renowned experts.

 Joey began her training career in Iowa where she developed and co-owned a successful training, daycare, agility center and boarding facility.
 There, Joey developed and taught all levels of dog and puppy obedience classes, agility, Rally-O, private lessons, and behavior counseling.
 She coached competitors in all canine sports and personally holds titles in Obedience, Rally-O, and Agility.